titus-ogunsanya/cloud_assignment/exercise2.md

 1. Create a tar archive called misc.tar for the contents of misc directory `tar -cvf misc.tar misc`

-1. gCompress the tar archive to create a misc.tar.gz file `gzip misc.tar`
+1. Compress the tar archive to create a misc.tar.gz file `gzip misc.tar`

 1. Create a user and force the user to change his/her password upon login `a user was created with useradd -m -s /usr/bin/bash 'username' and set the default password of the user with sudo chage -d 0 'username'`